Shortcuts

-With the World’s second-largest ice cap crouching on its doorstep and herds of arctic game roaming freely through its UNESCO World Heritage Listed hinterland, Kangerlussuaq is so much more than a simple transit stop on your way to somewhere else in Greenland.
-It is an opportunity to step into a different world.
+With the World’s second-largest ice cap crouching on its doorstep and herds of arctic game roaming freely through its UNESCO World Heritage Listed hinterland.
+Kangerlussuaq provides an opportunity to step into a different world.

 It is a world of blue meltwater lakes, crevasses, glaciers, and more ice than you can possibly imagine!
 A world where hunters still stalk large game.
 A world in which the Northern Lights dance overhead during the winter months and can easily outshine the moon.
 A world that originated as a US air base (Sondrestrom Air Base) during WWII, and where you can still stay in refurbished ex-military barracks.